developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 ### Important Licensing Information

+* **Licenses for Enterprise Browser 3.0.6 (and later) and the MDNA bundle** can be activated using single Activation ID.
 * **Enterprise Browser 3.0 and later supports term-based (subscription) licensing</u>** with one-, three- and five-year terms available for purchase.
 A 90-day trial term also is available (a 30-day evaluation term comes preinstalled with every EB 3.0 download).
 * **An “unlicensed software” reminder appears on devices every four hours** beginning one month before the end of all non-evaluation terms.
 After expiration, the prompt appears every five minutes until an EB license is applied.
 * **Perpetual licenses remain in effect**.
 Read more [about perpetual licenses](#iiaccesslicensingsystem).